Selective coupling of coherent optical phonons in YBa$_2$Cu$_3$O$_{7-\delta}$ with electronic transitions: INTRODUCTION

+In the normal state, by contrast, there has been very little discussion on the generation mechanism for the Ba and Cu(2) modes beyond the implicit assumption of the standard ISRS mechanism.
+For the higher-frequency phonons there have only been a few time-resolved studies \cite{Misochko2001, Ramos2019}, and little has been known about their coupling with non-equilibrium carriers, either in the normal state or in the superconducting state.

-In YBa$_2$Cu$_3$O$_{7-\delta}$ the optically induced electronic transitions depends critically on the photon energy and the optical polarization with respect to the crystallographic axes.
-The optical conductivity spectra, shown in Fig.~\ref{Band}b, exhibit a weak peak at $\sim$1.5~eV ($A_1$) and a stronger peak at $\sim$2.75 eV ($A_2$) for the light polarized parallel to the $ab$ (or CuO$_2$) plane.
-The $A_1$ and $A_2$ peaks have been linked to the localized $d-d$ excitations within the broad, partially filled O 2$p$ -- Cu 3$d$ band and to the optical transition to the unoccupied Cu 3$d^{10}$ band, respectively, as shown by solid arrows in the schematic density-of-states (DOS) in Fig.~\ref{Band}c and d \cite{Romberg1990, Kircher1992, Heyen1992}.
+In optimally doped YBa$_2$Cu$_3$O$_{7-\delta}$, the electronic excitations have a relatively localized character and depend critically on the photon energy as well as on the polarization of the light.
+The optical conductivity spectra, shown in Fig.~\ref{Band}c, exhibit a weak peak at $\sim$1.5~eV ($A_1$) and a stronger peak at $\sim$2.75 eV ($A_2$) for the light polarized parallel to the ab (or CuO$_2$) plane.
+The $A_1$ and $A_2$ peaks have been linked to the localized $d-d$ excitations within the broad, partially filled O 2$p$ -- Cu 3$d$ band and to the optical transition to the unoccupied Cu 3$d^{10}$ band, respectively, as shown by solid arrows in the schematic density-of-states (DOS) in Fig.~\ref{Band}d and e \cite{Romberg1990, Kircher1992, Heyen1992}.
 While both $A_1$ and $A_2$ transitions involve the in-plane charge transfer between O(2,3) and Cu(2) ions, the transition $A_2$ has a significantly larger dipole moment.
-One might therefore expect a stronger coupling of the in-plane charge transfer to phonon modes involving the O(2,3) and Cu(2) atoms.
-For the light polarized parallel to the $c$ axis, i.e., perpendicular to the CuO$_2$ plane, the optical conductivity spectra in Fig.~\ref{Band}b exhibit the peaks $B_1$ and $B_2$ that correspond to the excitation from occupied Cu(1)-O(1)-O(4) band into the unoccupied Cu(1)-O(1) chain band and into the plane-to-chain charge transfer \cite{Kircher1991, Kircher1992}, respectively, as shown with dashed arrows in Fig.~\ref{Band}c and d.
-These excitation schemes suggest that the O(2,3) and O(4) vibrations can be susceptible to the photoexcitation at the resonant photon energies.
+For the light polarized parallel to the c axis, i.e., perpendicular to the CuO$_2$ plane, the optical conductivity spectra in Fig.~\ref{Band}c exhibit the peaks $B_1$ and $B_2$ that correspond to the excitation from occupied Cu(1)-O(1)-O(4) band into the unoccupied Cu(1)-O(1) chain band and the plane-to-chain charge transfer \cite{Kircher1991, Kircher1992}, respectively, as shown by the dashed arrows in Fig.~\ref{Band}d and e.
+These excitation schemes imply that the resonant electronic transitions are localized within the crystalline unit cell of YBa$_2$Cu$_3$O$_{7-\delta}$, and suggest the possibility of selective electron-phonon coupling contributing to the coherent phonon generation.